 The figures for 2020 and 2021 reflect the impact of the COVID-19 pandemic.
 Due to the containment measures, water consumption has been significantly reduced and fluctuated according to the presence of staff on the premises, adapting to the different periods of restrictions.
-Water-saving measures implemented in the meantime (e.g. touchless taps) are expected to contribute to minimising overall water consumption in the future.
+Water-saving measures were implemented and were expected to contribute to minimising overall water consumption.